How to Start a Trucking and Transportation Company?

 FACTORING?

-Starting your own trucking company should not be a difficult process if you understand the industry.
-You should have your Commercial Driver's License (CDL) by now, as well as an understanding of the strict regulations of the transportation industry, both federal and state, that a startup will be required to comply with before licensing is granted to operate a carrier.
+Starting your own trucking company can be a straightforward process if you have a solid understanding of the industry.
+By now, you should have obtained your Commercial Driver's License (CDL) and be familiar with the strict regulations governing the transportation sector at both the federal and state levels.

 The US Department of Transportation offers guidelines, which outline the necessary steps to start your own trucking company.